Photo credit: Miles Davies.

 "My paper is not made from trees".

 I use heavy weight, high quality paper made by craftsmen and women from carefully sourced sustainable ingredients...and not from trees.
 The paper is made using highly specialised processes, unlike those used for everyday papers around us.
 For many years, my paper was only manufactured by the pharmaceutical industry, with its exacting standards and exceedingly high costs.
-The head of sales for the paper company I used once told me the tolerances for their papers were finer than those expected in aircraft manufacture.
-They supplied pharmaceutical companies and the life science industry with similar papers to watercolour paper.
-The papers were conceived by the scientists to filter specific fractions of DNA.
-It is known as scientific paper and it was the same paper which I used, with the addition waterproofing agents.
-In a nutshell, I use the finest watercolour paper it is possible to obtain.
-Carefully selected papers enable the extraordinary quality of light in paintings.
+The head of sales for the paper company whose products I used, once told me the tolerances for their papers were finer than those demanded in aircraft manufacture.
+Their clients were pharmaceutical companies and the life science industry.
+Some of these paper were conceived by scientists to filter specific fractions of DNA.
+These scientific papers were the base for the paper I used.
+I use the finest watercolour paper it is possible to obtain.
 These papers are exceedingly long lived.
-Some are specified to be OK after a thousand years.
+Some have a design life of a thousand years.
+I never want to apply a painting to paper which is anything less than a safe, durable vehicle.
+A painting embarks on a journey - it is a time machine.
+Its function is to carry a painting into the future.
+Its makers must have a track record of producing papers with longevity.

 The image below - seen elsewhere on joedowen.com - illustrates the extraordinary properties of light and colour found only in watercolour.